Find Affordable College Courses

 22 Yearly Graduations

 Merrimack College comes in at #6 on our list of the most popular colleges offering master's degrees in health and wellness.
 Each year, around 5,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $43,842 per year, while in-state graduate students, on average, pay $31,488 per year.
-During the 2020-2021 academic year, 22 people received their master's degree in health and wellness from Merrimack.
-Around 18% of these students were from an underrepresented racial-ethnic group, and 91% were women.
+The average in-state tuition for full-time undergraduates is $47,636 per year, while in-state graduate students, on average, pay $34,208 per year.
+During the most recent year for which we have data, 22 people received their master's degree in health and wellness from Merrimack.
+About 58% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #8